Hits: 103

 “The coward runs from the lion of truth, the liar fights it, but the wise man feeds it.”
 Abdun Nur

 She lived alone, almost never having visitors, except for the odd delivery.
-Her disposition had slowly ended any family contact, as her nature was often frustrating to those with a more, irrational outlook, combined with her lack of patience with their confused beliefs, which caused her to express her thoughts abruptly and to the point.
+Her disposition was often difficulty for people to tolerate, which had slowly over many decades, ended any family contact; her nature being frustrating to those with a more, irrational outlook.

-She’d lived alone for decades, a spinster with a dozen cats for company, in an old house, a house far too big for the needs of one old woman, at least, for your average old woman.
 The house had the sort of proportions that would suit a small hotel or nursing home, more than a residence; with most of the rooms neglected, and a badly over grown garden.
-This very large house was set far from the beaten path; an isolated Victorian building of granite and slate, the closest neighbour was a two-mile walk and the local village three miles.
-She owned much of the land around the house, including a fairly large wood, which had a beautiful stream running through it.
+This very large house was set far from the beaten path; an isolated Victorian building of granite and slate, the closest neighbour was a two-mile walk and the local village was over three miles.

 She was not a lazy woman; although that’d be hard to determine superficially, she was a preoccupied woman.
-She invested her time in the pursuit of one thing, she was an artist, she wasn’t interested in selling her art, or having anyone see her art, but within her, a powerful passion and creativity drove her immense talent, for she wasn’t an ordinary artist, but an artist without a living equal, her creations were stunning, her subject matter infinite in scope, she’d dedicated her life to this endeavour, her work was her great love, for this love she’d shut out all other distractions.
+She invested her time in the pursuit of one thing, she was an artist, she wasn’t interested in selling her art, or even having anyone see her art, but within her, a powerful passion and creativity drove her immense talent, for she wasn’t an ordinary artist, but an artist without a living equal, her creations were stunning, her subject matter infinite in scope, she’d dedicated her life to this endeavour, her work was her great love, for this love she’d shut out all other distractions.

-She was old now, although she didn’t look her age.
+But, she was old now, although she didn’t look her age.
 Her talent had only matured over the years, her skills were now greater than ever.

 In every room of her large house, paintings were stacked floor to ceiling, carefully wrapped and protected, because her paintings were her children, her love, her family.